 TGbn editor: please update the following paragraph in this subclause as shown below:

-An AP that reports in a Reduced Neighbor Report element multiple APs operating on the same operating class/channel, among which at least one AP is affiliated with an AP MLD and at least one AP is not affiliated with an AP MLD should include two Neighbor AP Information fields for the same operating class/ channel, one for the set of APs that are affiliated with an AP MLD (for which the MLD Parameters subfield is included in the TBTT Information field of a reported AP) and one for the set of APs that are not affiliated with an AP MLD (for which the MLD Parameters subfield is not included in the TBTT Information field of a reported AP).
+An AP that reports in a Reduced Neighbor Report element multiple APs operating on the same operating class/channel, among which at least one AP is affiliated with an AP MLD and at least one AP is not affiliated with an AP MLD should, if it is a non-UHR AP and shall, if it is a UHR AP, include two Neighbor AP Information fields for the same operating class/ channel, one for the set of APs that are affiliated with an AP MLD (for which the MLD Parameters subfield and UHR Parameters subfield (if present) is included in the TBTT Information field of a reported AP) and one for the set of APs that are not affiliated with an AP MLD (for which the MLD Parameters subfield or UHR Parameters subfield (if present) is not included in the TBTT Information field of a reported AP).

+NOTE 3—A UHR AP is not required to report non-collocated APs in the Reduced Neighbor Report element that is carried in its Beacon and FILS Discovery frames.

 TGbn editor: please add the following table at the end of this subclause as shown below: